Yao1504/Barley-thionin/thionins in pan-genome/clusters_cds identity/readme.md

 ### Description

-Coding sequences (CDSs) of candidate thionin genes from 20 barley genotypes are processed as follows:
+Coding sequences (CDSs) of candidate thionin genes are processed through the following steps:

-1. Translated into protein sequences
+1. Translation of CDS into protein sequences
-2. Aligned using MAFFT v7
+2. Multiple sequence alignment using MAFFT v7
-3. Converted into codon alignment using PAL2NAL
+3. Codon alignment using PAL2NAL
-4. Pairwise nucleotide identity matrix is calculated
+4. Calculation of pairwise nucleotide identity matrix

 ---